Turmeric Inhibits Cancer in Hundreds of Studies

 Turmeric definitely helps prevent cancer.
 This is the conclusion of hundreds of studies by researchers from around the world.

 Turmeric is the root of the plant, Curcuma longa.
 It is also called curry – a spice commonly used to provide flavor to Asian dishes and to rice.
 Turmeric is also a key ingredient in mustard, and is used to provide yellow food coloring to many other foods.

-When I first wrote this article six years ago there were a few studies that supported this thesis.
-Since then, the research has surged.
+But research on turmeric and curcumin in cancer has surged over the past few years.
 With a resounding conclusion that turmeric and its central compound curcumin, inhibits the growth of numerous types of cancers.

 Forms of cancer turmeric inhibits

 Here is a list of cancers that turmeric and cucumin have been shown to block: